 Windows Firewall Issues

 When obtaining data from a remote computer, WMI must establish a DCOM connection.
-If windows firewall is running with default settings, it will not allow this connection.
-To allow remote WMI through the firewall, on the computer to be monitored, perform these steps:
+If a Windows firewall is running with default settings, it will not allow this connection.
+To allow remote WMI through the firewall, on the computer to be monitored, perform one of the sets of steps outlined next.

 1. Under the Local Computer Policy heading, double-click Computer Configuration.